 Children with autism may face challenges with hyperactivity.
 Proper restraint is key, because these children often don’t know the danger of roaming around the vehicle.
 Parents should consider car seats with chest clips that the child can’t push down, as well as models with additional guards to prevent the child from unfastening their straps.
 There are also upright vests that zip up the back that may also be used for this purpose.

-If transporting your child presents its challenges, plan to discuss this with your child’s physician and/or therapist.
+If transporting your child presents challenges, plan to discuss this with your child’s physician and/or therapist.
 You may also wish to seek the assistance of a child passenger safety technician who is trained to assist with patients with special health care needs.
 Contact your local hospital to find a technician near you with this training.

 Children with special needs that are physical in nature may need modifications that cannot be made to standard car seats and safety practices.